maciekt07/TodoApp/README.md

 The app will now be running at [http://localhost:5173/](http://localhost:5173/).

 > [!TIP]
-> For mobile device testing, use `npm run dev:host` to preview the app on your local network.
+> For mobile device testing, use `npm run dev:host` to preview the app on your local network with HTTPS.

 ## 📷 Screenshots